mantidproject/documents/Design/InstrumentViewer/Saving_Bin_Masks_From_Instrument_View.md

 ## Issue

 Users are able to interactively create and store detector masks via the *Instrument View* of Mantid.
-A recently added features allows the user to interactively create and add bin masks to workspaces, but we are currently lacking an option (and format) to save these bin masks.
+A recently added feature allows the user to interactively create and add bin masks to workspaces, but we are currently lacking an option (and format) to save these bin masks.

 Saving the bin masks created in the Instrument View in order to apply them later on has been requested by several users of the SANS group.